 Why You Should Be A Structure Expert

 NEWSFLASH: you need to become a structure expert.
-I often say this, but writers resist this, saying that it wrecks their spontaneity … Or all structure is just a formula … Or they’re pantsers … WHATEVER.
+I often say this, but writers resist this.
+They will say that they ‘can’t’ do it by themselves … That structure wrecks their spontaneity … Or all structure is just a formula … Or they’re pantsers … WHATEVER.

 - Never get stuck in The Story Swamp